ahmdrz/facedetector/README.md

 # Face Detector
-Simple Flask and docker-ready application as a server to detect faces, genders and their landmarks.
+A Simple Flask and docker-ready application that works as a server to detect faces, genders and their landmarks.

 ### Docker